Kannapolis-Bioinformatics/pathwrap/README.md

 Then the wrapper runs standard edgeR for differential gene expression analysis and plots volcano plots.
 The function run_deseq2 takes counts and the list indicating reference and samples and the directory where the results are stored and performs the DESeq2 analysis.
 The output is result table with columns of genes and log2FoldChange from result of DESeq2 analysis and a volcanoplot.

-## STEP 6 : running pathway analysis using GAGE for gene and compound
+## STEP 6 : running pathway analysis using GAGE

 After the differential gene analysis the wrapper runs generally applicable gene set enrichment for pathway analysis, GAGE based upon the user supplied comparision method for the species specified.
 The biological process, cellular component and molecular function analysis for GO terms are done seperately.
 Also, KEGG disease and KEGG signalling and metabolism pathways are analysed seperately.

 ## STEP 7: visualizing the pathway using Pathview

-Finally the top enriched pathways with "q.val" < 0.01 are visualized using pathview.
+Finally the top enriched pathways with "q.val" < 0.01 are visualized using Pathview.

 ## More information
 Please watch out for paper in making.